mmisw/mmiorr-docs/docs/introduction.md

 **Introduction to the ORR**

-Developed by MMI[1], the [Ontology Registry and Repository](http://github.com/mmisw), or ORR, is a Web-based application that provides a single access point to work on semantic content.
+The Ontology Registry and Repository, or ORR, is a Web-based application that provides a single access point to work on semantic content.
 Here, ontology providers and users can collaborate to create, host, annotate, share, and use ontologies of relevance to their science community.

-Funding for the latest modifications to the ORR software has been provided by the EarthCube X-DOMES Project[2].

 The ORR has several deployments.
 The first of these was the [MMI ORR](https://mmisw.org), and some older documentation uses this name to refer to the software system, the deployed service, or both.